parrotjs/parrotjs/README.md

 Parrot helps you connect your frontend with you API backend.
 Only need to say to parrot what do, and parrot will do the hard work!

-At this moment Parrot Support:
+At this moment Parrot supports:

 - Register different environment (development, production, testing,...).
 - Register different URL with different protocols (http, sockets) and make easy AJAX requests.